Workplace Surveillance in Australia: What Is Lawful and What Is Not

 • Defined coverage areas

-• Avoidance of private spaces such as bathrooms
+• Avoidance of private spaces such as bathrooms or change rooms

-• Legitimate security purpose
+• A legitimate security or safety purpose

 Computer Surveillance